 Factors such as site conditions, water depths, environmental regulations, project scale, and budget constraints influence the choice of construction methods, whether using traditional techniques, modular systems, or innovative approaches like underwater robotics.

-25. How do you address challenges related to underwater welding and repair in marine infrastructure maintenance?
+25. How do you handle underwater welding and repair challenges?

 Challenges include accessibility, diver safety, material compatibility, and corrosion protection, requiring specialized welding procedures, inspection techniques, and repair methodologies to ensure structural integrity and longevity of underwater assets.

-26. Can you explain the concept of marine spatial data infrastructure (MSDI) and its role in supporting marine engineering projects?
+26. What is marine spatial data infrastructure (MSDI) and its role?

 MSDI integrates geospatial data, information systems, and decision support tools to facilitate data sharing, analysis, and planning for marine spatial management, helping optimize resource allocation, environmental protection, and sustainable development in marine environments.

-27. How do you address the environmental impact of dredging operations in port development and coastal engineering projects?
+27. How do you address the impact of dredging in coastal projects?

 Environmental impact assessments, sediment control measures, dredging technologies, and habitat restoration programs are essential for mitigating the ecological effects of dredging activities on water quality, marine habitats, and coastal ecosystems.